Houston Vandalism Lawyer

 Vandalism Charges in Texas

 Vandalism is defined as the intentional or deliberate destruction or damaged to property, both private and public.
 Destruction can include graffiti, spray painting, breaking windows, smashing mailboxes, arson, and throwing eggs at cars or buildings.

 If you’ve been accused of vandalism, you could face some high fines and potentially a jail or prison sentence.
 Make sure you talk to one of our skilled Houston vandalism attorneys about your case as soon as possible.
 The faster you contact us the more time we’ll have to investigate your case and mount a defense on your behalf.

 Get your case started by calling us at (713) 597-2221 or filling out our online form today.

 Being charged with vandalism could get you a more serious punishment than you think.
-Let our Houston criminal defense attorneys help.
+Let our Houston vandalism lawyers help.
 The Law Offices of Jed Silverman is dedicated to representing people accused of crimes in the Houston area.
 Let us see what we can do to defend your rights, your freedom, and your reputation.
 We have experience litigating in federal, state, and municipal courts throughout the state of Texas.

 Contact us at (713) 597-2221 or fill out our online form to schedule a free case consultation today.